 In seeking to discover and satisfy my own desires I have instead discovered my lack.
 I’ve circled back to learn that the lack within me was there to begin, and that in getting the thing I wanted (my desires) I’ve actually just reminded myself that I am still wanting more.
 There will always be another expert, another training, another protocol to follow.
 Eventually I’m fatigued and disappointed with this pattern playing out over and over, a pattern which reinforces the sense of lack within me.

-I’ve experienced this my entire life with relationships, with Christianity, with the ideal that I cling to everyday.
+I’ve experienced this my entire life with relationships, with being raised in Evangelical Christianity, with the ideals that I cling to everyday.
 I’ve seen other people experience it, my friends and clients who didn’t know that having a baby wasn’t going to fulfill that lack.
 I see people I care about learning the hard way, and while I would want to spare them the experience of confronting their lack (especially in postpartum with the added layer of sleep deprivation), discovering that void is unavoidable.

 Where the representation of birth and postpartum online is beginning to offer some better content about the realities of confronting lack (thank goodness), I’m finding a huge gap in the health and wellness community that caters to those of us interested in fertility health and preconception care.
 Diet culture saturates this “hormonal health” market.
 I can’t imagine a more perfect example of capitalism preying on our desire to satiate the lack than the hormonal protocols marketed by eager influencers who were once “just like you”.
 Periods riddled with unwanted symptoms, always anxious and ungrounded, at war with food and their bodies.